 Vol. 1 - Tatyana Batuleva (Ed.).
 Bulgarski glasove v chuzhbina: filosofski akcenti (Bulgarian Voices Abroad.
 Philosophical Emphases).
 Vienna: Axia Academic Publishers, 2021.

 Vol. 2 - Yvanka B. Raynova (Ed.).
-From the possible to the actual.
-Philosophical, historical and methodological problems of scientific knowledge.
-An anniversary collection in honor of Azarya Polikarov (1921-2000). ienna: Axia Academic Publishers, 2022 (in prep)
+Ot vazmozhnoto kam dejstvitelnoto: Filosofski, istoricheski i metodologicheski problemi na nauchnoto poznanie (From the possible to the actual.
+Philosophical, historical and methodological problems of scientific knowledge.).
+Vienna: Axia Academic Publishers, 2022.

 “In the case of good books, the point is not to see how many of them you can get through, but rather how many can get through to you.”